 This post is part of a series to help B2B organizations understand and implement sales and marketing alignment.
 Part one was about getting started.
 Part two showed how to identify the target buyer and their journey.
 Part three outlined the steps to designing a successful lead process.
 Now we’ll outline what defines a qualified lead.

 The “qualified lead” definition is the point at which marketing determines that a lead is ready to be handed to sales.
-Without a shared definition, sales usually complains that marketing is sending them bad leads and marketing complains that sales isn’t following up on their hard-won leads.
+Without a shared definition, sales usually complains that marketing is sending them bad leads and marketing complains that sales aren’t following up on their hard-won leads.
 Establishing this definition is one of the most important things you can do to foster cooperation between sales and marketing.
 The qualified lead definition should cover demographic information (such as company size), situational information (such as their current pains or challenges) and behavioral information (such as webinars watched, specific pages visited, papers downloaded).
 It’s good to include information that shows clearly why the lead is ready for sales.

 A Qualified Lead Must be a Demographic Fit